Documentation Index

 Search results are ranked using a formula that balances text relevance, accumulated importance, and freshness:

-Mature knowledge files (core tier) receive a 1.15× boost, meaning well-established context surfaces above newer drafts even with slightly lower text relevance.
+Mature knowledge files (core tier) receive a 1.15× boost, while draft files receive a 0.85× penalty — well-established context surfaces above newer drafts even with slightly lower text relevance.
+Results below 70% of the top score are automatically dropped.

 Path-Scoped Queries